afska/gba-link-connection/README.md

 	* The examples can be tested on real GBAs or using emulators.
 	* For `LinkCable`/`LinkWireless`/`LinkUniversal`, there are stress tests that you can use to tweak your configuration.

+> The example ROMs were compiled using [devkitPro](https://devkitpro.org) with GCC `14.1.0`.

-To learn implementation details, you might also want to check out the [docs](docs) folder, which contains important documentation.
+> To learn implementation details, you might also want to check out the [docs](docs) folder, which contains important documentation.

 ### Makefile actions (for all examples)